inder-tg/cpsClass/README.md

   instructions in preamble.

-  4. ```rasterization_mosaicking.R``` rasterizes matrices which are output of ```bfast01_analysis.R``` and then create mosaics from these files.
+  4. ```rasterization_mosaicking.R``` rasterizes matrices which are output of ```bfast01_analysis.R``` and then creates mosaics from these files.
 See details in the preamble.

   5. ```plots.R``` makes plots shown in _Section "bfast01classify: clasificando tendencias"_.
 Should users
   desire to replicate paper's output, some files are available upon request.
 Should users want to utilize this